 A lesser-known network which can be used for embedding temporal information is the siamese network.
 The network allows to jointly train pairs of images using shared weights and predicting similarity between images.
 We can define similarity by the features that are most relevant for our learned task.

 Given a baseline assumption that a driver is usually looking at the road while driving, we can pair a random reference frame during inference.
 Since almost all weights are shared in a siamese network setting, an output feature vector only requires being computed once.
 The result is minimal added computational overhead.
 Also, for improved robustness, we can average prediction results from pairing a set of multiple reference frames from the past.
 This approach can also be thought of as applying 1D convolutions of size 2 to N pairs of past reference frames.
 Our experiments show a comparable boost in accuracy using either LSTMs or the siamese network, with the siamese network approach being more computationally efficient and simpler to train.

 The Road Ahead

-Nauto’s driver behavior learning platform has been deployed since April 2017 and is helping coach and alert drivers, and making our roads safer everyday.
+Nauto’s driver and fleet safety platform has been deployed since April 2017 and is helping coach and alert drivers, and making our roads safer everyday.
 With recent advancements in AI, we are able to achieve remarkable results.
 Still, there is much more to be done, and we are actively working on adding new capabilities, as well as improving overall accuracy, efficiency and driver experience.
 If you like solving complex problems that have a real-world impact and are excited to use AI to make our roads safer, please check out our careers page!